United States International Trade Commission: Commissioners

 The president nominates and the U.S. Senate confirms the six commissioners who make up the USITC.
 The president and the secretary of state sign the formal commission.

 Commissioners' terms are nine years, or, when filling a vacated seat, for the remainder of a term.
 Their terms are staggered to end 18 months apart.
 Commissioners may not be reappointed at the start of a new term unless they have served less than five years, although commissioners stay on past the end of their term until their successor is appointed and confirmed.
 No more than three of the commissioners may be of the same political party.

-The chairman and vice chairman's terms are for two years, and successive chairmen may not be of the same political party.
+The chairman's term is for two years, and successive chairmen may not be of the same political party.
 Only a commissioner with more than one year of service may be designated chairman.